Last Updated on by Karl

 Focusing on the right keywords has a huge impact on growing your traffic.
 The added benefit of keyword targeting is that this content will bring you visitors who are more likely to convert to leads and sales.

-SEO is a lot more than sprinkling a few keywords throughout your text.
+Writing content for SEO is a lot more than sprinkling a few keywords throughout your text.
 Google will certainly not appreciate it very much.
 Not only will you fail to get your site ranked highly by it, but you also risk getting penalized.
-Google updates like Panda and Penguin have put an end to keyword stuffing, and forced content marketers to adopt new SEO strategies and work much harder.
+Google updates like Panda and Penguin have put an end to keyword stuffing and forced content marketers to adopt new SEO strategies and work much harder.

 However, contrary to what you may read, keywords are still a very viable strategy when writing content.
 You just have to be ready to put in more effort and be more subtle when implementing them.
-To show you that keyword research and writing with keywords in mind can still work for you, check out this great post on SEMrush by Syed Irfan Ajmal, where he explains how he increased revenue by 23.85% in 6 months, just by implementing that very strategy.
+To show you that keyword research and writing with keywords in mind can still work for you, check out this great post on SEMrush by Syed Irfan Ajmal.
+In the post he explains how he increased revenue by 23.85% in 6 months, just by implementing that very strategy.